seqsense/tmpfsroot-fedora/README.md

 On tmpfsroot-fedora,

 - copy rootfs contents to tmpfs during boot and unmount original rootfs
-- mount persistent data pertitions readonly
+- mount persistent data partitions readonly
 - wipe and format broken filesystem during boot (for `/var/log`)

 to keep the system at least bootable and connected to the network.